-(d) Stage 4
+(d) Binding Arbitration

-If the efforts of the parties at Stage 3 to resolve the grievance are unsuccessful, the Association may, within ten (10) working days of the completion of the discussions within the Grievance Sub-Committee or the receipt of its written report, submit the matter to binding arbitration.
+If the efforts of the parties at Stage 3 to resolve the grievance are unsuccessful, the Association may, within ten (10) working days of the completion of the discussions within the Grievance Sub-Committee or if the Grievance Sub-Committee fails to call a meeting, or deliver its written report within the time-lines outlined above or the receipt of its written report, submit the matter to binding arbitration.
 The Association shall notify the employer in writing of such action.